MAWanqin2002/MAWanqin2002.github.io/_pages/about.md

   - /about.html
 ---

 Hello 😎 I am Wanqin (Francesca) Ma.
 I’m a year 1 PhD student at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), supervised by [Professor.Ross Murch](https://eermurch.home.ece.ust.hk/).
-I spent my undergraduate at the same institution, majoring in [Electronic and Computer Engineering](https://ece.hkust.edu.hk/) and [Mathematics (Computer Science Track)](https://www.math.hkust.edu.hk/).
+I spent my undergraduate years at the same institution, majoring in [Electronic and Computer Engineering](https://ece.hkust.edu.hk/) and [Mathematics (Computer Science Track)](https://www.math.hkust.edu.hk/).

-I am passionate about inverse scattering problems, computer vision, machine learning, and their application in future 6G.
-Please take a look at my publication for more details.
+I am passionate about inverse scattering problems, computer vision, machine learning, and their application in the future 6 G. Please take a look at my publication for more details.

 Email: wmaag [at] connect [dot] ust [dot] hk

 News
 ======
+**Jun 3, 2025:**       I'm invited to be a co-author of the summary paper of the CMRxMotion Challenge 2022 in MICCAI.
+Good luck with the publication.

 **Jul 15, 2024:**      I graduated from HKUST with Bachelor of Engineering in Electronic and Computer Engineering and additional major in Mathematics.

 **Feb  2, 2024:**       New paper <a href="https://arxiv.org/abs/2311.11123" style="color: orange;">(Why) Is My Prompt Getting Worse?
 Rethinking Regression Testing for Evolving LLM APIs</a> has been accepted as a short paper in <a href="https://conf.researchr.org/home/cain-2024" style="background-color: skyblue; color: white; padding: 2px 4px; text-decoration: none; border-radius: 5px;">CAIN 2024</a> and has been camera-ready.
 I'm looking forward to the ACM publish version.